Hans W. Paerl

 Other projects include the formation, function and microbiology of modern day stromatolites; the physical-chemical dynamics of cyanobacterial blooms in the Baltic Sea; and Antartic lake ice microbial consortia.

-Dr. Paerl’s research is funded by NSF, NOAA, Sea Grant, EPA, USDA, North Carolina Dept. of Environment and Natural Resources, the NC Water Resources Research Institute, and the Department of Defense (Strategic Environmental Research Program).
+Dr. Paerl’s research is funded by NSF, NOAA, Sea Grant, EPA, North Carolina Dept. of Environment and Natural Resources, the NC Water Resources Research Institute, and the Department of Defense (Strategic Environmental Research Program).
 He heads the Institute of Marine Sciences’ Microbial Ecology/Nutrient Cycling Laboratory and holds a joint appointment in the Departments of Marine Science and Environmental Sciences and Engineering, and Dept. of Biology/Ecology Curriculum.